 For more information on the industry and how you can use the online paralegal certificate within the field, view these helpful resources:

-To learn more about the online Paralegal Studies Program, contact an Enrollment Advisor at (888) 700-3966 or (857) 366-9338 or fill out the form below to download a free brochure and career guide.
+To learn more about the online Paralegal Studies Program, contact an enrollment advisor at (888) 700-3966 or fill out the form below to download a free brochure.

 Boston University respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of Boston University, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.